RemyFP/CLT_BaseModel_Docs/docs/flu_input_files.md

 ## Initial values of state variables

-The table below has a variable name to math variable mapping for the `JSON` file used to initialize `FluSimState` instances.
-This file specifies initial conditions for `StateVariable` objects (which includes `EpiCompartment`, `EpiMetric`, `Schedule`, and `DynamicVal` objects).
+The table below has a variable name to math variable mapping for the `JSON` file used to initialize `FluSubpopState` instances.
+This file specifies initial conditions for `StateVariable` objects (which includes `Compartment`, `EpiMetric`, `Schedule`, and `DynamicVal` objects).

 Important notes:

-- In `state_variables_init_vals.json` in `flu_demo_input_files`, `absolute_humidity` and `flu_contact_matrix` have initial values of `null` (which gets translated to `None` in `Python`).
-This is because absolute humidity and the flu contact matrix are `Schedule` instances, and get their values deterministically updated according to a schedule.
+- `Schedule` instances get their values deterministically updated according to a schedule.
 At every simulation day `t`, their values are well-defined (taken from a schedule calendar), regardless of the initial value.
-Therefore, the initial value does not matter and we initialize these objects with a current value of `None`.
+Therefore, the initial value does not matter, so they are excluded from inputs.
 However, these objects are indeed updated and used in the simulation.
+Similar logic applies to `DynamicVal` instances.

 - Currently, `beta_reduct` is not a part of the [mathematical formulation](math_flu_components.md).
 In the code, `beta_reduct` is a `DynamicVal` that decreases `beta_baseline` when a certain simulation state is triggered.
 This emulates a very simple staged-alert policy.
 In `flu_components.py`, `beta_reduct` is automatically disabled, so that the simple staged-alert policy is not in effect during default flu model runs.
 When enabled, `beta_reduct` has a value of `0.5` (corresponding to a $50\%$ decrease in transmission rates) when more than $5\%$ of the population is infected, and it has a value of `0.0` otherwise.
+Again, these values are "toy" values for the sake of demonstration.

 | Name                       | Math Variable                        | Dimension                                |
 |----------------------------|--------------------------------------|------------------------------------------|